deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 - [Rest Endpoint Handler](./common-services/rest-endpoints) - REST webhook handler allows you to execute any action for incoming HTTP requests.
 A module can contain as many REST endpoint handlers as you want.
 - [Event Handler](./common-services/event-handlers) - Handler for in-proc emitted events. a module can contain any number of it.

 However, Falcon Module allows you to compose code according to [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) principle, which is helpful with a large codebase and makes unit-testing easier.
 We highly recommend this approach.
-The Falcon Module needs to export the following:
+A Module needs to export the following:

-- [Falcon Module](./module-api) - Structured representation of module definition.
-Falcon Module can contain only one implementation of it.
+- [Falcon Module](./module-api) - This should be a structured representation of module definition.
+Only one can exist per module.

 ### Old vs new approach